SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 Memory Safety
 =============

+By default Swift is a memory-safe language.

+..
+Brian:
+   Memory safety refers to...
+   The term *safety* usually refers to :newTerm:`memory safety`...
+   Unsafe access to memory is available, if you ask for it explicitly...

 Memory safety is the guarantee that accessing any allocated memory returns a valid result.
 By Swift's standards,
-a valid result means that the allocated memory has been initialized to a value, the value is of the expected type, and the value is of the most recent modification.
+a valid result means that the allocated memory has been initialized to a value, the value is of the expected type.
 Think of writing and reading from memory safely like writing words onto a piece of paper: you would not expect the words to have changed by themselves if you leave and come back to read them later.
-Similarly, when you allocate and write to an address in memory, if you are not intentionally modifying that value, other code should not be overwriting that value as an unintentional side-effect .
+Similarly, when you allocate and write to an address in memory, if you are not intentionally modifying that value, other code should not be overwriting that value as an unintentional side-effect.

+..
+Brian: Need a better definition of "memory safety".

+..
+Attempt at defining memory safety:
+   There are some things that the compiler can prove alway result in valid interactions with memory, which it permits.
+   And there are thing that it can't prove such a thing about, which it doesn't permit.

-The compiler maintains memory safety by enforcing a set of guarantees around memory access.
+The compiler maintains memory safety by ensuring that:
-Many of these guarantees have already been covered previously.
-For example:

-* Variables and constants must have a value assigned to them before they can be read.
+* Variables and constants have a value assigned to them before they're read.
-  This guarantee is called :newterm:`definite initialization`, and is discussed in "Initialization".
+  This guarantee is called :newterm:`definite initialization`, and is discussed in :doc:`../LanguageGuide/Initialization`.

-* Only memory that is part of a data structure can be accessed through that data structure.
+* Only memory that is part of a data structure is accessed through that data structure.
   For example, reading past the end of an array is an error, it doesn't access the adjacent memory and unintentionally overwrite some other value.

-* Memory must not be accessed after it has been deallocated.
+* Memory isn't accessed after it has been deallocated.
   This guarantee is discussed in "Automatic Reference Counting".

-One aspect of memory safety that has not yet been covered is that memory that contains shared mutable state must not have conflicting accesses.
+* Memory that contains shared mutable state doesn't have conflicting accesses.
   This guarantee is called :newterm:`exclusive access`, and is discussed in the rest of this chapter.

 Characteristics of Memory Access
 --------------------------------